- Describe characters from the story using character traits

 - After students have finished The Hundred Dresses, have them complete The Hundred Dresses Comprehension Quiz printable.

-Students must complete the Character Evaluation Worksheet printable.
+Students must complete the Character Evaluation Worksheet: What Would They Do? printable.

 - Are students able to use inference skills to identify character traits based on a character’s actions, thoughts, words, or feelings, while independently reading?